robertlugg/easygui/sphinx/support.rst

 Thanks
 ------
-The following people have contributed to easygui.
+The following people (as well as many others) have contributed to easygui.
 Thank you for your work!

   Alex Zawadzki - Project Management, Design, Testing